mtumilowicz/scala-akka-http-workshop/README.md

         name
         * if you don’t provide a name, Akka generates one for you, but it’s a good idea to name all your actors
         * All actor references can be located directly by an actor path, absolute or relative.
+* ActorRef
-* ActorRef, mailbox, and actor
+    * immutable and serializable handle to an actor
+    * ActorSystem returns an address (ActorRef) to the created top-level actor instead of the actor itself
-    * Messages are sent to the actor’s ActorRef
+    * can be used to send messages to the actor
-    * Every actor has a mailbox—it’s a lot like a queue
-    * Messages sent to the ActorRef will be temporarily stored in the mailbox to be processed later, one at a time, in the order they arrived
+    * makes sense - actor could be on another server
     * overview: ActorRef -> Mailbox -> Actor
 * Dispatchers
-    * actors are invoked at some point by a dispatcher
-        * dispatcher pushes the messages in the mailbox through the actors
-    * when you send a message to an actor, all you’re really doing is leaving a message behind in its mailbox
-        * eventually a dispatcher will push it through the actor
+    * In the real world, dispatchers are the communication coordinators responsible for receiving and passing messages.
+        * For example, with emergency services like 911, the dispatchers are the people responsible for taking in the call and passing on the messages to the other departments like the medical, fire station, police, etc.
+    * are said to be the main engine of an ActorSystem
+    * are responsible for selecting an actor and it’s messages and assigning them the CPU
         * actors are lightweight because they run on top of dispatchers
             * the actors aren’t necessarily directly proportional to the number of threads
             * actors take a lot less space than threads: around 2.7 million actors can fit in 1 GB of memory.
             * That’s a big difference compared to 4096 threads for 1 GB of memory
-* how do Akka actors communicate with each other across the network?
-    * ActorRefs are essentially addresses to actors, so all you need to change is how the addresses are linked to actors
+    * Every ActorSystem will have a default dispatcher that will be used in case nothing else is configured
+    * actors are invoked at some point by a dispatcher
+        * dispatcher pushes the messages in the mailbox through the actors
+    * context.spawn(yourBehavior, "DispatcherFromConfig", DispatcherSelector.fromConfig("your-dispatcher"))
+        * custom dispatcher from configuration and relies on this being in your application.conf:
+            ```
+            my-dispatcher {
+                # Dispatcher is the name of the event-based dispatcher
+                type = Dispatcher
+                # What kind of ExecutionService to use
+                executor = "fork-join-executor"
+                # Configuration for the fork join pool
+                fork-join-executor {
+                    # Min number of threads to cap factor-based parallelism number to
+                    parallelism-min = 2
+                    # Parallelism (threads) ... ceil(available processors * factor)
+                    parallelism-factor = 2.0
+                    # Max number of threads to cap factor-based parallelism number to
+                    parallelism-max = 10
+                }
+                # Throughput defines the maximum number of messages to be
+                # processed per actor before the thread jumps to the next actor.
+                # Set to 1 for as fair as possible.
+                throughput = 100
+            }
+            ```

 # failure
 * actor provides two separate flows
     * one for normal logic